uiua-lang/uiua/site/blog/subscripts-text.md

 ## Subscripts in Uiua

-Uiua's [formatter](https://www.uiua.org/tutorial/basic#formatting) and its embrace of Unicode glyphs free it from the contraints many other languages have.
+Uiua's [formatter](https://www.uiua.org/tutorial/basic#formatting) and its embrace of Unicode glyphs free it from the constraints many other languages have.
 This makes it possible to explore powerful and/or aesthetic syntactic constructs that would either be impossible or cumbersome to express in other languages.
 Look no further than the [fancy module delimiters](https://www.uiua.org/tutorial/modules#scoped-modules).

 Uiua has actually allowed subscript numbers in identifiers for a while.
 Since identifiers cannot contain regular digits, this allows you to put numbers in them anyway.